GARP FRM Part I 6-Month Study Plan

 | Mixed practice + 3+ mock exams | n/a | Month 6 | ~50 |

 Financial Markets and Products plus Valuation and Risk Models account for 60% of the exam.
-Together they get half the plan and the entirety of months 3 through 5.
-Do not under-invest here to save time on the first two topic areas.
+Together they get half the plan and all of months 3 through 5.
+Do not shortchange them to buy back time on the first two topic areas.

 Month 1: Foundations of Risk Management (20%)